google/vim-glaive/README.md

 filetype plugin indent on

 " Add helloworld to the runtime path.
-(Normally this would be done with another " Bundle command, but helloworld doesn't have a repository of its own.) call maktaba#plugin#Install(maktaba#path#Join([maktaba#Maktaba().location,
+(Normally this would be done with another " Plugin command, but helloworld doesn't have a repository of its own.) call maktaba#plugin#Install(maktaba#path#Join([maktaba#Maktaba().location,
     \ 'examples', 'helloworld']))